PranitaJainB/GetInTouchNow/README.md

 13. after you find particular font into google font , click GET FONT .
 Inside click "Import " copy 2 things from here  : @import...,    font-family: "Inter", sans-serif;
 14. if you are using module CSS then all className will be written into the {} ,  <div className={styles.heading}>  , here if you have to append multiple class name then use  <div className={`${styles.heading}` anotherClassName}>
 15. you can even print styles value to see if in cosole you see all other as direct key:value pair of the object styles
+16. when you have to see hight and width